Why are some people overly controlling?

 Angela’s mother was a total control freak.
 It seemed like she wanted to control every aspect of Angela’s life.

-She asked about Angela’s whereabouts all the time, chaperoned her whenever she could and always interfered in her major life decisions.
-On top of it, she had a very annoying habit of occasionally moving things here and there in Angela’s room.
+She asked about Angela’s whereabouts all the time, chaperoned her whenever she could, and interfered in her major life decisions.
+On top of it, she had this annoying habit of occasionally moving things around in Angela’s room.

 Psychology of controlling people

-Any extreme behaviour inherently implies that it is satisfying an extreme need.
-When people push themselves strongly in one direction it is because they’re being pulled by something in the opposite direction.
+An extreme behavior often satisfies an extreme, underlying need.
+When people push themselves strongly in one direction, it’s because they’re being pulled by something in the opposite direction.

 Control freaks have a strong need to control others because they believe they lack control themselves.
 So excessive need to control means the person is lacking control somehow in their own life.

 Now ‘lack of control’ is a very broad phrase.
 It includes every possible aspect of life that a person may want to control but find that they don’t, or can’t.
-But the general rule stays constant- a person will only turn into a control freak if they think they lack control, over any aspect of their own life.
+But the general rule stays constant- a person will only turn into a control freak if they think they lack control over any aspect of their life.

 Fear makes people controlling

 We like to control things that have the potential of causing us harm because by controlling that thing we can prevent it from harming us.